jgan/outlearn-olm-spec/olm-spec.md

 OLM files are regular Markdown files, annotated with HTML comments in a special format that enriches the content with Outlearn learning features.

 **Note:** this specification itself is published in OLM.
-Look at the raw markdown to see the annotations for this file in context.
+Look at the [raw markdown](https://raw.githubusercontent.com/outlearn-content/outlearn-olm-spec/master/olm-spec.md) to see the annotations for this file in context.

 ## OLM as a full Module definition

 OLM is primarily used to enrich content, but in many cases it can be used to define a whole Learning Module.
-See the [OLP Specification](https://github.com/outlearn-content/outlearn-olp-spec) for details on defining Modules using OLM.
+The next section describes how to author Modules using OLM.

 Limitations of OLM-defined Modules include: